For operators who think in hours and dollars

 This is the spreadsheet you would have built yourself if you had time to build it.
 We've done the work.
-Every number is grounded in interviews with actual LineNow customers and the public productivity literature on SMB operations.
+The numbers below are modeled from LineNow customer interviews, SMB operator interviews, and public productivity benchmarks.
 Substitute your own values where ours are too high or too low.

 Summary, for the impatient

-For a representative SMB doing $1.5M/year in revenue with 60% COGS and one operator running procurement, LineNow returns:
+For a representative SMB doing $1.5M/year in revenue with 60% COGS and one operator running procurement, the model estimates:

 | Bucket | Annualized value | Confidence |